Multiple-camera setup: United Kingdom

 The majority of British sitcoms and dramas from the 1950s to the early 1990s were made using a multi-camera format.
 Unlike the United States, the development of completed filmed programming, using the single camera method, was limited for several decades.
-Instead, a "hybrid" form emerged using (single camera) filmed inserts, generally location work, which were mixed with interior scenes shot in the multi-camera electronic studio.
+Instead, a "hybrid" form emerged using (single camera) filmed inserts, generally location work, which was mixed with interior scenes shot in the multi-camera electronic studio.
 It was the most common type of domestic production screened by the BBC and ITV.
 However, as technology developed, some drama productions were mounted on location using multiple electronic cameras.
 Many all-action 1970s programs, such as The Sweeney and The Professionals were shot using the single camera method on 16mm film.
 Meanwhile, by the early 1980s, the most highly budgeted and prestigious television productions, like Brideshead Revisited (1981), had begun to use film exclusively.

-By the later 1990s, soap operas were left as the only TV drama being made in the UK using multiple cameras.
+By the late 1990s, soap operas were left as the only TV drama made in the UK using multiple cameras.
 Television prime-time dramas are usually shot using a single-camera setup.